Systems-and-Toolchains-Fall-2024/course-project-option-i-jjanbol/README.md

 Finally, since FIFA data does not require terabytes of storage or deal with massive-scale operations, the scalability benefits of NoSQL are unnecessary.
 PostgreSQL, with its support for structured and relational data, is the better solution in this case.

+# In your ReadMe file, explain why you chose the classifiers/regressors and
+# provide comments on the impact of the tunable parameters on the accuracy.
+Also, compare the selected models.